zachmccabe/zachmccabe.github.io/_beijing/bts/style-guide.md

 ---

 Like every project worth its salt, the field guide needed its own style guide.
 I took my sticky notes and organized them here.
-Maybe you'll find this useful, too.